TEXT ON SCREEN: August 29, 2005

 ARCHIVAL (FOX NEWS, 11-19-06):

-KATHLEEN BLANCO: You know I mean it’s like okay so you want to start over, who do you want to start over with?
+KATHLEEN BLANCO: You know, I mean it’s like O.K., so you want to start over.
+Who do you want to start over with?
 Any company at the outset would have had the same problems.

 ARCHIVAL (NBC NEWS, 5-24-07):